coirieng/lift-wp-blank/wp-content/plugins/wp-best-wp-blocks/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Best WP Blocks help you configure your websites without any coding knowledge required.
-Lightweight and using best practices for fastest load time.
+Best WP Blocks help you create content blocks which can be used in posts, pages and widgets.

 == Description ==

-Best WP Blocks help you configure your websites without any coding knowledge required.
-Lightweight and using best practices for fastest load time.
+Best WP Blocks help you create content blocks which can be used in posts, pages and widgets.

 == Installation ==